-To prove residency and address you need one of the following and it must be in the applicant's name and have a Kansas residence noted:
+If this is your first application for a Kansas driver's license, to prove residency and address you need two of the following and it must be in the applicant's name and have a Kansas residence noted:

-- Utility bill, not more than two months old (cellular phone and pager bills are not acceptable)
+- Utility Bill or equivalent electronic notice, not more than two months old

 Dependents will need to follow the same procedures.
 In addition to sending dependent documents, you will also need to include the documents of the F-1, J-1 or H-1B.
 It is also recommended that the F-1, J-1 or H-1B accompany you when you to go the DMV.